+Quantifies above "Slow potential model".
 Analog.
 More realistic than discrete models.
 Emphasizes nonlinear dynamics, dynamic threshold, refractory period, membrane voltage oscillations.
 Behavior represented by differential equations.

-"integrate and fire" model -- takes into account membrane capacitance.
+• "integrate and fire" model -- takes into account membrane capacitance.
 Threshold is a free parameter.

-Hodgkin-Huxley model--Realistic.
-Parameters defining the model have a physical interpretation (e.g. various ion currents), that can be used to account for threshold.
+• Hodgkin-Huxley model--Realistic.
+Parameters defining the model have a physical interpretation (e.g. various sodium and potassium ion currents), that can be used to account for threshold.
+Model the form and timing of action potentials.